-This task will continue the project for the modification of computer software applications (TraCS) for the ASP to enter crash data at the troop level within a few hours of the crash.
-The end result of the project will allow the HSO to integrate the data directly into its database without reentering the data.
-This task provides for the purchase of computer hardware to continue phase VI of the project.
-In-car computer systems with necessary operating software will be purchased at approximately \$4,220 each.
+This task will continue the project for the modification of computer software applications (TraCS or E-Crash) for the ASP to enter crash data at the troop level within a few hours of the crash.
+The end result of the project allows the HSO to integrate the data directly into its database without reentering the data.
+This task provides for the purchase of computer hardware to continue phase VII of the project.
+In-car computer systems with necessary operating software will be purchased at approximately \$4,000 each.
 The in-car computer systems are used at the crash scene to capture data and enable multimedia, magnetic strip and bar code data capture and transfers.
-TraCS will also use GPS receivers to accurately locating the crash via longitude and latitude readings.
-TraCS will continue to be expanded to local agencies.
+TraCS or E-Crash also uses GPS receivers to accurately locate the crash via longitude and latitude readings.
+TraCS or E-Crash will continue to be expanded to local agencies.
 To accomplish this expansion, this task may provide for a technician/liaison position.
-Equipment necessary for this project is as follows: 12 troop Back-up Servers at a cost of \$15,000 each, 1 ESRI Mapping/Location Server at a cost of \$25,000, 2 ESRI Mapping Software at a cost of \$75,000 each, 1 ESRI ArcGIS Data Appliance at a cost of \$100,000, 1 ESRI Database Server at a cost of \$20,000, 1 TraCS Location Tool at a cost of \$50,000, 2 development Computer Work Stations at a cost of \$12,000 each, 1 Data Management Workstation at a cost of \$6,500, 2 Development Laptops at a cost of \$5,100, and 1 Mapping Plotter at a cost of \$65,000.
+Travel, training and materials will also be associated with this effort.
+Federal funds will also provide for travel/training, additional software, supplies, user fees, vendor/contractor services and equipment.